dan-edington/SpotifyListeningList/README.md

 npm build
 ```

-Prior to running, make sure src/config/SpotifyCredentials.js exists and contains the correct details.
+The server is located in src/server.
+It requires the NODE_ENV variable setting to development prior to running.

+Prior to running, ensure the app config (src/config/index.js) and server config (src/server/config/index.js) are set up properly.